ionic-team/capacitor-site/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the Capacitor Docs! :tada:

 The Capacitor website (`site/`) and documentation (`site/docs-md`) live alongside the code.
 Looking to assist?
 See Capacitor issues labeled "docs" [here](https://github.com/ionic-team/capacitor/issues?q=is%3Aopen+is%3Aissue+label%3Adocs).

 ## Setup